Flag Hardy space theory on Heisenberg groups and applications: The maximal function Hardy spaces

-In particular, the pairs of heat kernels $(h^{(1)}_1, h^{(2)}_1)$ and pairs of Poisson kernels $(p^{(1)}_1, p^{(2)}_1)$ and all their translates by elements of bounded subsets of $\Hn$ and of $\R$ belong to $\family (\Hn)$, at least up to multiples.
-It follows that the grand maximal function dominates the nontangential and the radial maximal functions.
-Further, we may dominate $\gmaxop$ by the flag maximal operator (see Section \ref{ssec:heat-Poisson}), so $\gmaxop$ is $L^p$-bounded for all $p \in (1, \infty]$.
+It is clear that the grand maximal operator dominates the nontangential maximal operator, which in turn dominates the radial maximal operator.
+Further, we may dominate $\gmaxop$ by the flag maximal operator $\oper{M}_{\flag}$ (see Section \ref{ssec:heat-Poisson}), so $\gmaxop$ is $\Leb^p$ bounded for all $p \in (1, \infty]$.